Skip to main content

 Cash value is an amount generated alongside the policy which allows a policyholder to access it while he or she is still alive.
 A cash value can be withdrawn or borrowed or used to pay premiums.

-A decreasing term doesn't have cash value.
+A decreasing term usually doesn't have cash value.

 Coverage length